Jeff Buckley: Career

 Buckley moved back to Los Angeles in September when his father's former manager, Herb Cohen, offered to help him record his first demo of original songs.
 Buckley completed Babylon Dungeon Sessions, a four-song cassette that included the songs "Eternal Life", "Last Goodbye", "Strawberry Street" and punk screamer "Radio".
 Cohen and Buckley hoped to attract industry attention with the demo tape.

-Buckley flew back to New York early the following year to make his public singing debut at a tribute concert for his father, Greetings from Tim Buckley.
+Buckley flew back to New York City early in 1991 to make his public singing debut at a tribute concert for his father, Greetings from Tim Buckley.
 The event, produced by Hal Willner, was held at St. Ann's Church in Brooklyn on April 26, 1991.
-Buckley rejected the idea of the concert as a springboard to his career, instead citing personal reasons regarding his decision to sing at the tribute.

 Accompanied by the experimental rock guitarist Gary Lucas, Buckley performed "I Never Asked To Be Your Mountain", a song Tim Buckley wrote about the infant Jeff and his mother.
 He returned to play "Sefronia – The King's Chain", "Phantasmagoria in Two", and concluded with "Once I Was" performed acoustically with an impromptu a cappella ending, due to a snapped guitar string.
 Willner, the show's organizer, recalled that Buckley made a strong impression.

 Buckley's performance was counter to his desire to distance himself musically from his father; he later said: "It wasn't my work, it wasn't my life.
 But it bothered me that I hadn't been to his funeral, that I'd never been able to tell him anything.
 I used that show to pay my last respects."
-The concert proved to be Buckley's first step into the music industry that had eluded him for years.
+The concert was Buckley's first step into the music industry that had eluded him for years.
+Buckley rejected the suggestion he had performed at the concert to launch his career, instead citing personal reasons for performing.

 On subsequent trips to New York in mid-1991, Buckley began co-writing with Gary Lucas, resulting in the songs "Grace" and "Mojo Pin".
 In late 1991, he began performing with Lucas's band Gods and Monsters in New York City.
 After being offered a development deal as a member of Gods and Monsters at Imago Records, Buckley moved to the Lower East Side, Manhattan, at the end of 1991.
 The day after Gods and Monsters officially debuted in March 1992, he decided to leave the band.